kevinvuong-mim/mimkat-api/documents/apis/auth/authentication.md

 {
   "statusCode": 400,
   "message": [
-    "Invalid email format",
+    "email must be an email",
-    "Password must be at least 8 characters long"
+    "password must be longer than or equal to 8 characters" ],
-  ],
   "error": "Bad Request"
 }